trustfractal/did_registry_demo/README.md

 ### Require KYC approval

-An example use case of `fractalId` being present in lists is checking wether a user has passed KYC, and if they're of a particular residency or citizenship.
+An example use case of `fractalId` presence in specific lists is checking whether a user has passed KYC, and if they're of a particular residency or citizenship.

 Here's a simplified example: